Catholic Schoolhouse Tour 2: Week 14

 • Last year I shared a fun ‘erupting volcano’ activity for Mount Saint Helens.
 If you are looking for something fun to do this week, do the same activity after you learn about Mt Vesuvius erupting.

 • Read about Pompeii and Mt Vesuvius in this Step into Reading book, Pompeii…Buried Alive!
-It’s about the city, the eruption and the discovery years later.
+It’s about the city, the eruption, and the discovery years later.
 I don’t love all the Step into Reading books, but I did like this one, with the pictures and descriptions of what Pompeii was like before and during the eruption.
-It’s a level 4, but I personally think it would be fine for even your early readers (maybe they need help with a few words).
+It’s a level 4, but I think it would be fine for even your early readers (maybe they need help with a few words).
 Oh, and check your library, ours has many of the Step into Reading books.

 Geography